sarkarchandan/ckad-prep/Storage.md

 From another perspective the definition of StorageClasses is an alternative to the way we mentioned above i.e. to provision a storage and register the same as PersistentVolume, Register a request to use the storage as PersistentVolumeClaim and finally mount the storage in the Pod specification using the PersistentVolumeClaim.
 This is inherently a static approach, where several detail about the storage e.g., its capacity is predefined before the Pods can make use of the same.
 StorageClasses on the other hand creates an option to dynamically provision the storage when needed using some kind of templates.
 The classes in this case distinguish themselves in terms of quality-of-service levels, backup polices or any arbitrary policies setup by the cluster administrators.

 Each StorageClass contains some fields such as `Provisioner`, `Parameters`, and `ReclaimPolicy`.
-We'd learn about them eventually because they are central to the idea of sing StorageClasses.
+We'd learn about them eventually because they are central to the idea of using StorageClasses.
 But first, we want to understand the most crucial distinction between the earlier method of using PersistentVolumes wth that of StorageClasses.
 We'd see, that StorageClasses as a concept also fits into the ideas concerning PersistentVolume and PersistentVolumeClaim.

 <img src="res/k8s20.png" width="1200" height="400" alt="StorageClasses">

 1. We start by creating a StorageClass this time, which also has its own kind of YAML declaration.
 2. Then comes the PersistentVolumeClaims declaration, which is linked with the StorageClass now.
 Eventually we'd see, that it binds to the PersistentVolume but happens dynamically as we see shortly.
 Main distinction here is, that previously we had to first create the PersistentVolume and then a claim could bind to it.
 Now we'd see, that PersistentVolumeClaim would be created first and linked to the StorageClass.
 PersistentVolume would then be provisioned dynamically.
 3. `Provisioner` component of the StorageClass determines the type of the volume plugin to use the correct PersistentVolume.
-Once that's done a PersistentVolume is provisioned and bound to the previously define PersistentVolumeClaim.
+Once that's done a PersistentVolume is provisioned and bound to the previously defined PersistentVolumeClaim.
 4. Finally Pods can then make use of the PersistentVolume in the same manner previously explained.

 Now, let's see some example declaration to create PersistentVolumes using StorageClasses.